AndersDeath/diary2/000-current.md

 So, I visited a meetup Ironhach.
 I watched several presentation of people tha finished learning in that bootcamp.
 It was nice and funny.
 I will do some articles and posts about it next week.
 Besides that I didn't feel well in the morning and could do a lot of things.
 Surely I tried but could not.
 I need to compensate this tomorrow of the day after tomorrow.
 I need to do this.
 Basically I will do it.
 Also I need to do test task from one of companies.
 I will work on it tomorrow.
 Basically beside voting in empassy on Sunday I will code a lot.
 I need to concentrate and do good things.
 Yea.
 Also my mood in the morning was ablolutely bad. bootcamp event fixed is.
 I am happy.

-# 16 März - Freitag - Berlin - 543 Tag der Einwanderung - Warm Sunny
+# 16 März - Samstag - Berlin - 543 Tag der Einwanderung - Warm Sunny